-Triangle testing is one of the most commonly used sensory discrimination test methods.
-It is used to determine whether the consumer can detect a difference between two similar products - perhaps following a change in formulation or in processing conditions, or to see if some external factor (e.g. potential taint) has had an effect on a product.
+Triangle testing is a method that determines whether a sensory difference exists between two products - perhaps following a change in formulation or in processing conditions, or to see if some external factor (e.g. packaging) has influenced a product.

 This video introduces one of the most commonly used sensory discrimination methods: The Triangle Test.
 We conduct this test on a regular basis on a wide range of food and drink products, using our in house trained panel of assessors.